frank-a-i/weather-influence-on-music/README.md

 After the repo has been cloned locally, the required python packages need to be installed that are summarized in the `packages.txt`.

-**Note**: it is recommended to work with a particular virtual environment on that matter.
+**Note**: it is recommended to work with a dedicated virtual environment on that matter.

 ```
 python3 -m pip install -r packages.txt